 But this is big news.

-The FBI reopening their investigation into the Clinton email server.
+The FBI reopening their investigation into the Clinton email server 11 days to go.

 All right, 25 now till the top of the hour.

-If you are just joining us, our top news story of the day is yes, the FBI has now reopened the Clinton email investigation.
+If you are just joining us, our top news story of the day is: yes, the FBI has now reopened the Clinton email investigation.

-Julian Assange, I think this is even bigger news via the Russia Today reporter that quote, he will release more material than what he says will provide enough evidence to see Hillary Clinton arrested.
+Julian Assange, I think this is even bigger news via the Russia Today reporter that, quote, he will release more material than what he says will provide enough evidence to see Hillary Clinton arrested.

 If you believe the New York Times, they have a new story that just broke.

-Investigation into Hillary's use of a private email server discovered after the FBI seized electronic devices belonging to Uma Abedin, an aid to Mrs. Clinton and her husband Anthony Wiener.
+Federal law enforcement officials said Friday the new emails uncovered and closed investigation into Hillary's use of a private email server discovered after the FBI seized electronic devices belonging to Uma Abedeen, an aid to Mrs. Clinton and her husband, Anthony Weiner.

-The FBI told Congress and uncovered new.
+The FBI told Congress it uncovered new emails.

 Let me tell you how I am going to say something that I know is true.